“Jacob Dinezon’s newly translated masterpiece belongs next to Sholem Aleichem’s works.” —Forward

 About the Translator

 Tina Lunson is the former administrative director and senior consultant to the Vilnius Program in Yiddish Language and Literature at Vilnius University in Lithuania.
-She worked with the U.S. Holocaust Memorial Museum as an expert consultant, researcher, and translator, and served as historical consultant and on-site guide for two Holocaust-era films in Lithuania.
+She worked with the U.S. Holocaust Memorial Museum as an expert researcher and translator, and served as an historical consultant and on-site guide for two Holocaust-era films in Lithuania.
 Lunson received her Master of Arts in Jewish History from Baltimore Hebrew University and has completed post-graduate work at Columbia University in Yiddish Literature.
-Her English translations of Yiddish works include novels, Holocaust memorial books, and commissioned translations of manuscripts, personal correspondence, and diaries.
+Her English translations of Yiddish works include Jacob Dinezon’s Memories and Scenes: Shtetl, Childhood, Writers and The Dark Young Man, Holocaust memorial books, and commissioned translations of personal correspondence and diaries.

 About the Editor

-Scott Hilton Davis is a storyteller, playwright, and collector of Russian and Eastern European Jewish short stories from the late nineteenth and early twentieth centuries.
-Convinced of the historical, cultural, and ethical significance of stories by Sholem Abramovitsh, Sholem Aleichem, I. L. Peretz, and the lesser-known writer, Jacob Dinezon, Scott now uses storytelling and playwriting to bring works by these beloved Jewish writers to new audiences.
-His first collection of retold tales, Souls Are Flying!
-A Celebration of Jewish Stories, was published in 2007.
-Scott is a former public television executive with more than thirty-five years of experience writing, producing, and directing documentaries and dramas.
-He lives in Raleigh, North Carolina.
+Scott Hilton Davis is an Emmy Award-winning filmmaker, author, storyteller, and collector of Jewish short stories from the late nineteenth and early twentieth centuries.
+Convinced of the historical, cultural, and ethical significance of stories by Sholem Abramovitsh, Sholem Aleichem, I. L. Peretz, and the lesser-known writer, Jacob Dinezon, Scott now uses storytelling and publishing to bring works by these beloved Jewish writers to new audiences.
+He is the author of Souls Are Flying!
+A Celebration of Jewish Stories and Chanukah Tales from Oykvetchnik.